This post was originally published by John Tessier on August 16, 2013. It was updated by Alyssa Anderson on July 28, 2022.

 Failure to comply with all aspects of this law could result in your vehicle being impounded and hefty fines/vehicle storage fees.
 So, no matter who tells you that you can simply slap your old plates on your new car because of the 7 Day Transfer Law, be sure that this law actually applies to your situation.

-For more auto insurance solutions and to check your coverage, contact your local FBinsure office today.
+For more auto insurance solutions and to review your coverage, reach out to your local FBinsure agent today.
 Be sure to follow our social media pages for more updates when we post helpful blogs like this one!